juice-shop/pwning-juice-shop/part2/forgotten-content.md

 * For your inconvenience the blueprint was _not_ misplaced into the same place like so many others forgotten files covered in this chapter

 :information_source: _If you are running the Juice Shop with a custom theme and product inventory, the product to inspect will be a different one.
 The tooltip on the Score Board will tell you which one._

+### Access a misplaced SIEM signature file.

+:wrench: **TODO**

 ### Retrieve the language file that never made it into production